Selena Chan, DO

 - Integrative psychiatry

-In medical school, Dr. Chan served as vice president of the Integrative Medicine Club, promoting medical-student wellness and awareness of interdisciplinary healthcare.
-As an undergraduate, she served as an intern for the Center for Disease Control’s Center for Healthy Aging; as liaison with the Integrative Health Interest Group; and as preventive medicine chair of the American Medical Students Association.
+Prior to medical school, Dr. Chan worked at the Center for Integrative Medicine at the University of Pittsburgh Medical Center, where she coordinated medical student rotations and researched the body’s inherent healing potential.
+As a medical student, she was vice president of the Integrative Medicine Club and promoted interdisciplinary health care and clinician wellness.
+As an undergraduate, she served as an intern for the Center for Disease Control’s Center for Healthy Aging; as liaison with the Integrative Health Interest Group; and as a pre-medical preventive medicine chair of the American Medical Student Association.

 Education and Training